zibz0017/QuartzVault/content/Notes.md

 - People need to develop a love for others learning, as well, to be able to understand the תורה.[^387]
 - In the days of Rebbi Shimon, a tremendously deep understanding of תורה was reached because of the love that people had for each other.[^388]
 - The תורה is built on shalom and achvah and so there is a mystical connection between love for your fellows learning and understanding the תורה.[^387]
-- (Also see Pirkei Avos 1:6 with the רמב"ם, רבינו Yonah, and Pirush Hagra there.[^387])
+- (Also see Pirkei Avos 1:6 with the רמב"ם, רבינו Yonah, and Pirush הגר"א there.[^387])
 - Another middah one needs is the desire for learning and understanding new things.[^387]
 - There is a story with Alexander the Great that when he learned something new, he said he was a shoteh until then.
 This was out of his love and recognition of the importance of understanding something new.[^389]
 - It is obvious that the more one loves learning new things, the more effort one is going to put into their learning.[^387]